 The Partial service tier means that the client delegates certain responsibilities to the wedding planner while handling the rest.
 For example, a bride may not need to have her hand held when trying on gowns, but wants the planner to decorate the reception venue.
 While it requires less of their time and effort, planners still love to see a smile on the bride's face on the day of her wedding.
 Even if they are only responsible for roughly half of that toothy grin.

 Did someone say "cheese?"

 Day-of service can occur a couple of days before the wedding or on only the wedding day.
-Planners organize caterers, accept florist deliveries, place nametags on tables and handle any problems that may arise.
-If a button falls off a tux, the wedding planner’s job is to sew it back on, or at least find someone that can.
-This can be a higher-stress situation than it may seem, however – on a wedding day, everything is amplified.
+Planners organize caterers, accept florist deliveries, place nametags on tables, and handle any problems that may arise.
+If a button falls off a tux, the wedding planner's job is to sew it back on, or at least find someone who can.
+This can be a higher-stress situation than it may seem, however—on a wedding day, everything is amplified.
 A groom who has lost a button is liable to react as if he just lost a kidney.
-Well, you’re the one who has to perform the impromptu operation.
+Well, you're the one who has to perform the impromptu operation.